Transform Lives & Our Community

 The Main Building: The Main Building will house all elements of supportive services for the residents of George’s Hideaway, including kitchen, bathroom, and laundry facilities.
 The Empowerment Center and Service Navigation Center will occupy the largest sections of the Main Building.

 The Service Navigation Center will occupy the eastern end of the building.
-An onsite Service Navigator and Case Manager will provide the newly housed residents, and any walk-in clients, with assistance in re-engaging with employment, social services, family connections, and healthcare resources.
+An onsite Service Navigator and Case Manager will provide the newly housed residents with assistance in re-engaging with employment, social services, family connections, and healthcare resources.
 An additional flex space within the Center will provide an office for partner agencies, particularly West County Health Centers, to provide specialized onsite services.

 The Supportive Housing Complexes include 21 fully self-contained units with a kitchen, toilet, shower, and living and sleeping areas.
 Each unit will house 1-2 previously homeless individuals.